Janina Buzūnaitė-Žukaitienė

 Janina Buzūnaitė-Žukaitienė (born July 17, 1955, in Daugai, Lithuania) is a Lithuanian painter, poet, creator of accessories and metal sculptures.
 She is a member of the Federation of Canadian Artists (FCA) since 2000.
-Abstract themes are dominant in artist's work and expressionism is felt throughout all paintings.
-Author's poems are mostly influenced by neo-romanticism and modern rhyming techniques.
-In regard to fashion accessories, they are massive but with a close attention to the detail – giving a social status.
+Abstract themes are dominant in the artist's work, and expressionism is felt throughout all her paintings.
+The author's poems are mostly influenced by neo-romanticism and modern rhyming techniques.
+Regarding fashion accessories, they are massive but with close attention to detail – giving them a sense of social status.

 Early life

 Buzūnaitė-Žukaitienė's ancestors were minor aristocrats.
-However, when she was around ten her parents' house burned down so she spent many years living with her relatives.
+However, when she was around ten, her parents' house burned down, so she spent many years living with her relatives.
 The artist left home when she was sixteen and started studying to become a librarian because of her love for books.
 In 1978, she began working in the House of Culture of Medvilne.
-At this time her poems started being published in newspapers and used in national and international events.
+At this time, her poems started being published in newspapers and used in national and international events.
 The artist also tried her skills in commercial photography and business.

 Artist's career

-As art critic Rasa Sarkauskaite (2000) has noticed Buzūnaitė-Žukaitienė entered Lithuanian art world unexpectedly.
+As art critic Rasa Sarkauskaite (2000) has noted, Buzūnaitė-Žukaitienė entered the Lithuanian art world unexpectedly.
 The paintings were full of temperament and not bound by any rules – they did not follow art school rules.
-Art critics compared her work to well known Georgia O'Keeffe who was painting in the beginning of the 20th century.
-Especially, the similarities are seen in the paintings collection Cactuses, the same synthesis of erotic, poetic and strong colour motives.
+Art critics compared her work to the well-known Georgia O'Keeffe who was painting at the beginning of the 20th century.
+Especially, the similarities are seen in the painting collection Cactuses, the same synthesis of erotic, poetic and strong colour motives.
 Another art critic Romualdas Alekna (2001) referred to the artist as a phenomenon defined by Ignacy Witz in his book The Great Self-Taught Artists (1961).
-Romualdas Alekna (2005) has also stressed that Buzūnaitė-Žukaitienė never repeats herself, there are no repetitive motives – just all original work.
+Romualdas Alekna (2005) also stressed that Buzūnaitė-Žukaitienė never repeats herself, there are no repetitive motives – just all original work.
 Furthermore, painting's composition is well balanced with abstract and figurative details.